 Safety as a Strategy

-In the ‘for profit’ world of construction, it’s important to remember the proper motivation behind safe workplace practices and in particular, electrical safety in the workplace.
+In the ‘for profit’ world of construction, it’s important to remember the proper motivation behind safe workplace practices.
 Many of the rules outlined in OSHA and NFPA 70E were prompted by numerous jobsite injuries or deaths.

 “Unfortunately, the industry has had to learn safety the hard way,” says Miller Electric Safety Director Scott Love.
 “The heart behind safety is that even one death in the performance of electrical construction work is one too many.
 Safety can be more than compliance.
 It should be a strategy for employee engagement, efficiency and profitability.”

 Safety can be synonymous with terms like, ‘efficient’ and ‘cost effective,’ as the following examples illustrate: